EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 The ASA uses a simplified mixing scheme since the [logarithmic derivative parameters](/docs/code/asaoverview/#logderpar) <i>P</i>
 and [energy moments of charge](/docs/code/asaoverview/#generation-of-the-sphere-potential-and-energy-moments-q) <i>Q</i> for each class is sufficient to completely specify the charge density.
-Thus the density is not explicitly mixed.
+The density is not explicitly mixed.

 **lmf**{: style="color: blue"}, by contrast, uses a density consisting of [three parts](/docs/code/fpoverview/#augmentation-and-representation-of-the-charge-density): a smooth density <i>n</i><sub>0</sub> carried on a